Janice460/Git-and-Github/Git_definitions.md

 - git add -> tell it which files to track now most of the time or a lot of the time you see people use a '.' (track all of the files that are listed here)
 - git commit -m -> -m is for messages, you nee dto have a message in order to commit your files, the message could be one caracter in meaningless if you want but there needs to be
-    - in a commit message there are two boxes we can put the second one as follows: git commit -m "Message 1" -m "Message 2" bue after that we saved our code locally, the commit isn't live on girhub yet we make it live by using 'git push'
+    - in a commit message there are two boxes we can put the second one as follows:
+        - git commit -m "Message 1" -m "Message 2"
+            - bue after that we saved our code locally, the commit isn't live on girhub yet we make it live by using 'git push'
 - git push -> I want topush this live to a remote repository wher e my project is hosted
+    - git push origin: origin is the location of our git rrepodsitory and master is the branc that we want to push to